lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab6.md

 	loser's HP.
 The winner's XP increases by adding the log base 10 (`log10` function from `math.h`) of their current XP to their current XP.
 	The loser's XP increases by multiplying their current XP by 1.5.
-If you store XP as an int, you may round however you like.
+If you store XP as an `int`, you may round however you like.
 * If the loser's HP goes to 0 (or smaller), add "(deceased)" to their name.

 ### Program specification